SeACo-Paraformer: A Non-Autoregressive ASR System with Flexible and Effective Hotword Customization Ability: SeACo-Paraformer

 For $i$-th step in SeACo-Paraformer inference with a given hotword list, we get the final merged probabilities for contextualized ASR as

 When there is no hotword incoming or no hotword detected, SeACo-Paraformer uses $\mathbf{P}_{ASR_{i}}$ only. $\lambda$ is a tunable parameter to adjust the degree of trust bias decoder output.

 In practical applications, as the number of incoming hotwords expands, the performance of hotword activation decreases accordingly - it becomes difficult for the cross-attention inside bias decoder to establish correct connection between ASR decoder output $\mathbf{D}_{1:L^{'}}$ and large-sacle sparse hotword embedding $\mathbf{Z}_{1:n}$.
 For enabling SeACo-Paraformer to conduct hotword customization with large scale hotword list, we propose attention score filtering~(ASF) strategy.
 The bias decoder inference is conducted with full hotword list first to obtain the attention score matrix $\mathbf{A} \in R^{L \times n}$, where $L$ is the length of output tokens and $n$ is the number of hotwords.
 Then we sum up the scores of steps in $L$ and get the attention scores for each hotword.
 According to attention scores, we can pick the most active $k$ hotwords to conduct truly effective bias decoder inference.
+Comparing to the \textit{fine-grained contextual knowledge selection}~\cite{han2022improving}, our bias decoder is composed of multiple cross-attention layers and we found the score from the last layer most effective for filtering.